Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Additional Liability Coverage in Montana

-While the additional types of liability coverage listed above aren’t required by the state of Montana, it still might be a good idea to carry them.
+While the additional types of liability auto insurance coverage listed above aren’t required by the state of Montana, it still might be a good idea to carry them.

 Because Montana is an at-fault state, a driver who causes an accident is required by law to pay for any damages associated with that accident; hopefully, the driver carries a big enough insurance policy so they don’t have to pay out of pocket to help cover damages.